parflow/parflow/docs/user_manual/source/models.rst

-The subsurface storage is calculated over all active cells in the domain, :math:`\Omega`, and contains both compressible and incompressible parts based on Equation [eq:richard].
+The subsurface storage is calculated over all active cells in the domain, :math:`\Omega`, and contains both compressible and incompressible parts based on Equation :eq:`richard`.
 This is computed on a cell-by-cell basis (with the result being an array of balances over the domain) as follows: